 Treatment depends on how your symptoms affect your life.

 There are 3 types of treatment for stress incontinence:

 - Pelvic floor muscle training

 There are no medicines for treatment of stress incontinence.
-Some health care providers may prescribe a medicine called duloxetine.
+Some providers may prescribe a medicine called duloxetine.
 This medicine is not approved by FDA for the treatment of stress incontinence.

 Making these changes may help:

 - Drink less fluid (if you drink more than normal amounts of fluid).
 Avoid drinking water before going to bed.

 - Take fiber to avoid constipation, which can make urinary incontinence worse.

 - Quit smoking.
 This can reduce coughing and bladder irritation.
 Smoking also increases your risk for bladder cancer.